-4.2.2 Uncertified securities tax
+4.2.2 Uncertified securities tax (UST)

 Before 2007, this was a tax payable in respect of the issue of, and change in, beneficial ownership in any listed securities.
-From 2007, there was a proposed migration of the tax on unlisted shares to the Uncertified Securities Tax Act (UST), which would be renamed the Securities Tax Act.
-The Security Transfer Tax Act replaces the UST and MST Acts.
+From 2007, there was a proposed migration of the tax on unlisted shares to the Uncertified Securities Tax Act, which was renamed the Securities Transfer Tax Act.
+The Security Transfer Tax Act replaced the UST and MST Acts.